attilasomogyi/long-term-relationship-agreement/README.rst

 in our relationship, including a process for discussing and resolving issues in a calm and respectful manner.

+This means that all parties in the relationship will establish a plan for how they will handle conflicts that may arise in their relationship.
+This plan may include a process for discussing and resolving issues in a calm and respectful manner.
+This can help to ensure that conflicts are dealt with in a constructive way that can lead to a resolution, rather than escalating into a larger problem.
+It can also help to prevent conflicts from becoming personal or emotional, and it can help to maintain a healthy and respectful relationship.
+By having a plan in place, it can also help to prevent the conflicts from becoming patterns that can damage the relationship in the long term.
+It can also help both partners to feel more secure, heard and understood in the relationship.
+Having a plan for resolving conflicts can also help to build a stronger and more resilient relationship over time.

 Relationship Counseling
 -----------------------